Rf oscillators, diode mixers, and frequency multipliers.

 These include oscillators, FM oscillators (frequency modulation), frequency multipliers, and diode mixers.

-Firstly you have to download and install LTspice from www.analog.com, you need this free software to open the circuits,
+Firstly you have to download and install LTspice from www.analog.com,

 Then click on the names below to download the circuits and get LTspice to open the circuits